-STARS was immediately called for the 13-year-old boy who was sledding through a hay-field on a 1300 CC sled when he went through a barb-wire fence into a tree.
+STARS was immediately called for the 14-year-old boy who was sledding through a hay-field on a 550 cc sled when he hit an ice patch resulting in the boy jumping off the machine before the sled went through a barb-wire fence into a tree.

 South Pigeon Lake Fire Chief, Wayne Benson, says that the accident was a critical situation however they have been informed that the boy is expected to make a full recovery.